giovanniboscu/continuous-section-field/actions-examples/histwin/openfastguide.md

 # CSF → BModes → ElastoDyn → OpenFAST Guide

 ## What this guide covers

-This guide starts **from an existing CSF YAML tower model**, for example:
+This guide starts from an existing CSF YAML tower model, for example:

 - `histwin_tower.yaml`

-It does **not** explain how that YAML was created.
+It does not explain how that YAML was created.

-It explains only how to run and customize the pipeline **after the YAML already exists**.
+It explains only how to run and customize the pipeline after the YAML already exists.

+To generate `histwin_tower.yaml`, follow the [HISTWIN example guide](https://github.com/giovanniboscu/continuous-section-field/blob/main/actions-examples/histwin/README.md).

 ---